iSnow/marklet/README.md

 # Marklet

 Marklet is a Doclet that plugs into `javadoc`.
-The purpose of Marklet is to generate Javadoc in markdown format.
+The purpose of Marklet is to generate Javadoc in Markdown format.
 This version requires Java 14, but can document all lower source code versions.

 Currently working on the migration from `com.sun.javadoc` to the newer `jdk.javadoc.doclet`